The Global Solutions to Cartan's Realization Problem: Introduction

 \begin{corol} Given a $G$-structure algebroid $A\to X$ with connection, for any $x_0\in X$ there exists a $G$-realization $(P,(\theta,\omega),h)$ with $x_0\in \Im h$ obtained by local $G$-integration.
 Every germ of a solution to Cartan Problem arises in this way. \end{corol}

 On the global side, we will introduce the notions of complete and strongly complete solution of a Cartan's realization problem.
 A {\bf strongly complete solution} can be defined as a solution that covers a leaf $L$ of the algebroid $A$ and is such that every local symmetry extends to a global symmetry.
 A {\bf complete solution} can be characterized as a solution which is covered by a strongly complete solution.
-The existence of complete solutions is related to the $G$-integrability of the $G$-structure algebroid $A$:
+The existence of complete solutions is related to the $G$-integrability of the restriction of the $G$-structure algebroid $A$ to a leaf.

 \begin{theorem} Let $A \to X$ be a $G$-structure algebroid.
 There exists a complete solution covering a leaf $L$ of $A$ if and only if $A|_L$ is $G$-integrable.
 Every strongly complete solution covering $L$ is of the form $(\s^{-1}(x),\wmc|_{\s^{-1}(x)},\t)$ for some $G$-integration of $A|_L$. \end{theorem}